-The basis for the Board's approval of the Management Agreement and the Sub-Advisory Agreement between the Adviser and the Sub-Adviser is provided in the Fund's semi-annual report for the period ended June 30, 2022.
-The basis for subsequent continuations of the Fund's Management Agreement and Sub-Advisory Agreement will be provided in annual or semi-annual reports to Shareholders for the periods during which such continuations occur.
+The basis for the Board's initial approval of the Management Agreement and the Sub-Advisory Agreement between the Adviser and the Sub-Adviser is provided in the Fund's semi-annual report for the period ended June 30, 2022.
+The basis for subsequent continuations of the Fund's Management Agreement and Sub-Advisory Agreement will be provided in the semi-annual report to Shareholders for the period ended June 30.